yvolynets-mlnx/SONiC/doc/SONIC_Test_Ingress_Discard_All_HLD.md

 #### Test case #1
 Test objective

-Verify packet drops when SMAC and DMAC are equal.
+Verify packet drops when SMAC and DMAC are equal

 Packet to trigger drop
 ```